garrandall/popular-music-data/tracks/breakfast-for-two-country-joe-mcdonald.md

 We didn't stop until after dessert

-Ooh la la, breakfast for two
+Ohla la, breakfast for two
-Ooh la la, you got me and I got you
+Ohla la, you got me and I got you

 I've eaten in Italy
 Yes, I've eaten in Spain